jzstern/webdev-final-project/README.md

 # Example Users

+These are examples of users in our project database.
+They can be logged in as:

+username/password

 ### alice/alice

 Alice is a Listener.
 As a listener, you have the ability to interact with the songs in your stream.
 You can follow other users by clicking on their tracks or profiles.
 You can also like or share tracks.
 You can navigate to your profile by clicking no the navigation pane at the top of your page.
 Here, you can edit your basic profile information, such as your password.